seintzx/media-stack/README.md

-# media server
+# compose

-This repository contains all the docker compose I use in my media server
+docker-compose files I use in my media server

+# config

+some useful config for my raspberry/odroid